ibexa/documentation-developer/docs/api/php_api/php_api.md

 for [`Content`](../php_api_reference/classes/Ibexa-Contracts-Core-Repository-Values-Content-Content.html).
 These objects provide you with lower-level information.
-For instance, `ContentInfo` contains `currentVersionNo` or `remoteId`, while `Content` enables you to retrieve Fields, Content Type, or previous versions.
+For instance, `ContentInfo` contains `currentVersionNo` or `remoteId`, while `Content` enables you to retrieve Fields or Content Type.

 !!! note